nautobot/nautobot-app-ssot/docs/dev/jobs.md

 class VLANModel(NautobotModel):
-    _model = VLAN  # SSoT models need to have a 1-to-1 mapping with a concrete Nautobot model _modelname = "vlan"  # This is the model name diffsync uses for its logging output _identifiers = ("name",)  # These are the fields that uniquely identify a model instance _attributes = ("vid", "status__name", "description",)  # The rest of the data fields go here
+    _model = VLAN  # `NautobotModel` models need to have a 1-to-1 mapping with a concrete Nautobot model _modelname = "vlan"  # This is the model name diffsync uses for its logging output _identifiers = ("name",)  # These are the fields that uniquely identify a model instance _attributes = ("vid", "status__name", "description",)  # The rest of the data fields go here